jvamartins/Pokemon/README.md

 This app contains static data.
 If you want, you could create an API call to get how many pokemon you want and display them!

-To run, just clone this repo, install the dependencies and execute 'npm start'.
+To run, just clone this repo, install the dependencies with 'npm install' and execute 'npm start'.

 Happy Hacking!